-SOFTBANK's investment strategy is anything but soft.
-Under the leadership of founder, chairman, and CEO Masayoshi Son (sometimes referred to as the Bill Gates of Japan), the company makes investments in a variety of ventures.
+SoftBank makes investments in a variety of ventures in Japan and beyond.
 Its portfolio holdings extend from mobile and fixed-line telecommunications to Internet commerce and content, technology services, marketing, broadband infrastructure, and more.
+Most of the company's revenue originates from mobile telephone services it provides in Japan and the US.
 The company also provides venture capital to technology-related concerns in Asia, Europe, and the US.
-Holdings include interests in SOFTBANK Mobile, SOFTBANK Telecom, SOFTBANK Commerce & Service Corp., and Yahoo Japan, along with a minority stake in Yahoo!.
+Holdings include interests in SoftBank Corp., SoftBank Telecom (which was merged into SoftBank Corp. in 2015), SoftBank Commerce & Service Corp., and Yahoo Japan, along with a minority stake in Yahoo!.
 Altogether, the firm has stakes in 60-plus companies.

 Mergers & Acquisitions

-In order to boost its position as a global player, SOFTBANK is betting big on the US wireless service market.
-It has entered into an agreement to acquire 78% of Sprint Nextel.
-If completed, the deal would be the largest acquisition of a US technology company by a Japanese business in history.
-Under the agreement, SOFTBANK will invest a whopping $21.6 billion (raised from $20.1 billion after DISH Network made an unsolicited bid) in Sprint, of which $16.6 billion will be distributed to Sprint stockholders and $5 billion will be used to strengthen Sprint's balance sheet.
-SOFTBANK brings both cash and expansion experience to Sprint.
-It also allows SOFTBANK to grow its expertise in smartphones and next-generation high speed networks.
-The closing of the transaction is expected to occur in mid-2013.
+In 2013 SoftBank bought 78% of Sprint Nextel.
+The deal was the largest acquisition of a US technology company by a Japanese business.
+Under the agreement, SoftBank invested $21.6 billion in Sprint, of which $16.6 billion was distributed to Sprint stockholders and $5 billion went to strengthen Sprint's balance sheet.
+SoftBank brings both cash and expansion experience to Sprint.
+It also allows SoftBank to grow its expertise in smartphones and next-generation high speed networks.